+855 (0) 86 665 567

 info@cambodiaindochina.com

 As the Cambodian Office has bought 10 new bicycles, we would like to highlight some of the finest routes around Siem Reap that take up to one day of cycling.
-The distances are limited to a maximum of 50km in one day for the more experienced people but are on average about 20-25km.
+The distances are limited to a maximum of 50km in one day for the more experienced people but are about 20-25km on average.
 We make many stops when cycling and meet with local farmers and villagers.
-If possible, we try to include a visit to a local school or orphanage where people could meet with the local children.
-Snacks and drinks (cookies, fruit, soft drinks and water) will be brought on the back up vehicle and served every 10km of biking.
+We could include visiting a local school or orphanage where people could meet with the local children.
+Snacks and drinks (cookies, fruit, soft drinks, and water) will be brought to the backup vehicle and served every 10km of biking.
 We have also highlighted some routes in Phnom Penh as we can rent quality bikes there for short trips.

 SIEM REAP